WilliamHuey/StopVerbosity/README.md

 -------------
 ###limit (integer)
     The number of characters that are allowed in the textarea.

+###limitFromTextArea (boolean)
+    By default false, which only takes the limit from the plugin.
+If true, then the limit is taken from the textarea's maxlength.

 ###indicatorPosition (string)
     Could be 'before' or 'after'.